Welcome to Southern Savers, where finding deals and steals is simple and rewarding!

 Traditional IRA

 A traditional IRA is a retirement account in which contributions are tax-deductible.
-You can contribute up to $6,000 a year if you are under 50 years old, and you must stop contributing at age 70 1/2.
-At that point, you must begin to withdraw the money.
+You can contribute up to $7,000 a year if you are under 50 years old, or $8,000 per year if you are 50+ .
 The withdrawals will be included in your gross income for tax purposes.

 You can choose to withdraw the money without penalty at age 59 1/2 or greater.
 If you withdraw early, then in almost every case, you will have to pay a 10% penalty and also pay taxes on the withdrawal amount.
 You cannot take a loan from a traditional IRA and pay it back later.